alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Why measure the impact of research data?
 ========================================

+A key measure of the worth of research is the impact it has, both within the academic community and beyond.

-Explanation of what impact is, and why it is the *mot du jour* amongst policy makers.
+(Explanation of what impact is, and why it is the *mot du jour* amongst policy makers.
+Pathways to impact (EPSRC, AHRC), Impact statements for REF.)

 For researchers in short term: getting credit for full range of research outputs.
 Link to REF 2020 (and any other research QA schemes internationally that do/might count datasets)?
 By monitoring usage, get to know which forms of data preparation and data publication work the best.